janstrm/Home-Assistant-Samsung-Frame-Director/doc/STATUS.md

 * \[ \] **Test Case 5: Rotation Test**: After `rotation_interval` minutes, the add-on selects a new image and updates the TV.
 * \[ \] **Test Case 6: Manual Override via stdin**:
   1. From Developer Tools → Services, call `hassio.addon_stdin`.
-  2. Use your add-on slug (e.g., `local_hass-frame-changer`) and provide a JSON payload like:
+  2. Use your add-on slug (e.g., `local_ha-samsung-frame-art-director`) and provide a JSON payload like:
      ```yaml
      service: hassio.addon_stdin
      data:
-       addon: local_hass-frame-changer
+       addon: local_ha-samsung-frame-art-director
        input: '{"action":"load_image","filename":"/media/frame/IMAGE.JPG"}'
      ```
   3. Verify the requested image is immediately processed and shown on the TV.